Kelann Currie-Williams (she/they) is a writer, lens-based artist, and

 Fine Arts as well as a BA in Communication Studies (with a minor in Film

 Studies), both from Concordia University.
-She is an affiliate of the Centre for Oral History and Digital Storytelling (COHDS) and a member of Post Image cluster (Milieux Institute).
-Their writing has appeared in the Canadian
+Kelann is a student affiliate of the Centre for Oral History and Digital Storytelling (COHDS), member of Post Image cluster (Milieux Institute) and affiliate of the Access in the Making lab (AIM).
+Her writing has appeared in the Canadian

 Journal of History, Philosophy of Photography, Topia: Canadian Journal of Cultural Studies, Urban History Review, Quebec